 We include a time estimate for each activity to allow teachers to easily replace any of our recommended lessons with their own projects.

-Each of the Units below contains an overview of the unit’s objectives and glossary terms, along with a Google Slides presentation for each unit (with glossary introductions and definitions to help facilitate class discussion).
-Many of the individual lessons also have an accompanying Google Slides presentation, which teachers can use in place of our online lessons.
-Each Unit has a Google Docs overview that you can copy, plus additional Teacher and Student packets with individual project prompts and grading rubrics.
+Each of the Units below contains an overview of the unit’s objectives and glossary terms, along with a PowerPoint presentation for each unit (with glossary introductions and definitions to help facilitate class discussion).
+Many of the individual lessons also have an accompanying Powerpoint presentation, which teachers can use in place of our online lessons.
+Each Unit has a PDF Course Outline overview that you can copy, plus additional Teacher and Student packets with individual project prompts and grading rubrics.

 There are also several “In-Class Projects” throughout the course outline.
 More details on each project, including grading rubric templates, can be found in our Teacher Packet.
 There is also a separate Student Packet for students with prompts for each project.